Porges/ways-to-play/src/games/tensho/tensho.md

 ## History

-{%aside%}
+> [!aside]
-Special thanks must be given to Ryan Sartor and ‘Lilith’ from the Hanafuda Discord server who helped to figure this out!
+>
-{%endaside%}
+> Special thanks must be given to Ryan Sartor and ‘Lilith’ from the Hanafuda Discord server who helped to figure this out!

 An interesting thing about <span lang="ja-Latn" class="noun">Tenshō</span> is that it appears to have originally been a game played with a <span lang="ja-Latn">mekuri</span> deck that was later transferred to the <span lang="ja-Latn" class="noun">Hanafuda</span> deck.